TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/resources.md

 If you are a student at Temple University and are interested in furthering your knowledge or believe you can contirbute to our understanding of East to West relations -- please come join us!

-The EWC meets once every two weeks on Thursday, from 6-7pm at Barton Hall, room 205B.
+The EWC meets once every two weeks on Thursday, from 6-7 p.m. at Barton Hall, room 205B.

 To view our upcoming events check out our [Facebook](http://www.facebook.com/home.php#!/group.php?gid=345619485455) page!